Nemesio Fernández-Cuesta: Career

 Nemesio Fernández-Cuesta started his career at the Banco Exterior de España.
-He published articles in the economics section of ABC between 1963 and 1969.
+He published articles in the economy section of ABC between 1963 and 1969.
 He served as the undersecretary of commerce in 1969 and deputy governor of the Bank of Spain in 1973.
 Fernández-Cuesta was appointed deputy minister of commerce, and while he was in office he visited Cuba with the Foreign Minister Gregorio López-Bravo.
 Fernández-Cuesta was appointed minister of commerce to the cabinet led by Prime Minister Carlos Arias Navarro in January 1974.
 He was in office until 5 March 1975.
 During the period of transition, he regularly published articles in ABC and was the chief executive officer of its publisher, Prensa Española, between October 1975 and March 1976.

-He was the president of Petronor between March 1976 and 1981.
-In 1981 he became director of the financial section of the Banco Exterior de España and president of the insurance company Hércules Hispano.
-Nemesio Fernández-Cuesta was part of the campaign for the presidential candidacy of Real Madrid CF led by Ramón Mendoza in 1994.
+Fernández-Cuesta was the president of Petronor between March 1976 and 1981.
+He became director of the financial section of the Banco Exterior de España and president of the insurance company Hércules Hispano in 1981.
+He was part of the campaign for the presidential candidacy of Real Madrid CF led by Ramón Mendoza in 1994.
 Fernández-Cuesta was appointed Real Madrid's vice president for social affairs in February 1995.
 He resigned from the post November 1995.